wilseypa/desMetrics/doc/planning.md

 studies, we have already discovered that the captured data and even the output analysis files can be quite large (easily reaching multiple GBytes of data.
 We will have to learn how to manage this size problem.
-First, we will have to work to determine what amount of runtime data is actually needed to capture meaningful results that properly characterize the properties of simulation models.
+First, we will have to work to determine what amount of run time data is actually needed to capture meaningful results that properly characterize the properties of simulation models.
 Second, we may have to adjust how we present our analysis results so that we have meaningful graphs and visuals to examine.